Frequently Asked Questions

 Our pricing depends on the type of legal work involved and the scope of the matter.

-Post-conviction and wrongful conviction matters are handled differently.
-These matters often begin with a paid consultation or record review.
+Post-conviction and wrongful conviction matters often begin with a consultation or record review.
 Because outcomes and scope can vary widely, representation—if offered—is governed by a written agreement that clearly defines the work to be performed.
 Some inquiries do not proceed beyond initial review.

 All fees, billing structures, and payment terms are disclosed in writing before any work begins.